faster-cpython/ideas/3.12/interpreter_definition.md

     }
 ```

-When combined ops together to form instructions, temporary values should be used,
+When combining ops together to form instructions, temporary values should be used,
-rather than popping and pushing such that `LOAD_ATTR_SLOT` would look something like:
+rather than popping and pushing, such that `LOAD_ATTR_SLOT` would look something like:

 ```C
     case LOAD_ATTR_SLOT: {